-Greenhouse Gases Lead to Global Warming which Equals Climate Change
+Greenhouse Gases Lead to Global Warming Which Equals Climate Change

 Global Warming is Occurring and the Consequences are Evident to the Layman

-The Doomsday Clock is a symbol which represents the likelihood of a man-made global catastrophe.
+The Doomsday Clock is a symbol that represents the likelihood of a man-made global catastrophe.
 Climate change, as a result of global warming, is one of the two biggest threats mankind faces.
 This, according to, “the experts who set the Doomsday Clock for the Bulletin of Atomic Scientists.”

 The other thing mankind could do to destroy humanity quickly, create a nuclear winter with a nuclear war.